defdefred/UDisPlay/README.md

 # UDisPlay
-Using an old android phone as a remore wifi text display for you ESP32 project.
+Using an old android/apple phone/tablet as a remote wifi text display for you ESP32 project.
 ## ESP32 side
 Very easy.
 ### Choose the UDisPlay server IP and UDP port